pippinbarr/cart253-2019/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 ## Hexadecimal colours

 - You might notice in many color selectors you see colour values displayed as a set of letters and numbers after a hash sign, like `#12FF08`.
 - This is called the _hexadecimal_ representation of the colour and you can use it in your code too if you want, as in:

 `background("#00FF00");` sets a pure green background

 - Note how the hexadecimal code is __inside double quotes__, that's important

+???

+- In hexadecimal you count from 0 to f, which is weird.
+That is, you count 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, a, b, c, e, d, f.
+- So `f` is the highest "number" and 0 is still the lowest.

 ---